 The Haven Coast (Baltimore to Kinsale): The last stretch of the Wild Atlantic Way is a more subdued and gentle landscape with lush green pastures, beautiful gardens, tiny coves and quaint, tranquil harbors.
 This area of West Cork is famous for its artisan food, crafts and music festivals.

 Whether you want to drive the whole route or just experience part of it, then do it in style.
-Breathe in the invigorating salty sea air and let the wind sweep through your hair by renting a luxury, soft-top convertible car for your journey.
+Breathe in the invigorating salty sea air and let the wind sweep through your hair by renting a luxury, soft-top convertible car for your road trip.

 One of the best ways to enjoy the magnificent coastline and wildlife of South West Ireland is by boat.
 Voted as one of the world’s top sailing destinations, the South West coast is the perfect place to hire a luxury yacht.

 Courses and charters are available for all levels of ability.
 Or simply sit back and relax with your own skippered charter.
 The sheltered waters are ideal for enjoying famous landmarks such as Fast Net Rock, uninhabited islands, and spotting whales and dolphins in their natural habitat.
 Have lunch on board or stop off at an anchored destination along the way.

 Thanks to the Atlantic, Ireland has a thriving fishing culture.
 Wherever you go, you can be sure to receive the freshest seafood delivered within hours from boat to table.
 Favorites include wild Atlantic salmon, scallops black sole, mussels and Dublin Bay prawns.